San Francisco, California

 Greg Braun, a graduate of the Corcoran School of Art in Washington, DC, works for Neosys Corporation, a CAD software development, consulting, and training company in Hartwood, Virginia.
 He is the senior software architect and national instructor for PostalCAD, the proprietary CAD software used by USPS Industrial Engineers for the design of mail processing plants throughout the country.
 Greg also works out of his studio and workshop creating drawings, photos, and sculptures that have been exhibited at galleries in Richmond, Virginia and Washington DC.
 Greg has been using AutoCAD extensively since 1990 and began working with SketchUp when it was first introduced to the public in 1999.
 He has created hundreds of digital files for various projects over the years with the content of the projects ranging from simple objects to national museum exhibit installations.
 He attended the SketchUp 3D Base Camp invitational conference at the Google corporate headquarters in Mountainview, California in 2008, and was one of only 250 SketchUp power users invited to the Google SketchUp headquarters in Boulder, Colorado for the 10th anniversary conference in 2010.

 FAB LAB DC

 About Fab Lab DC ~

-In the spirit of MIT’s Fab Lab community outreach project, FAB LAB DC is a high-tech, fabrication laboratory/community workshop in the heart of the Nation’s Capital to advance creativity, innovation, and collaborative projects.
+In the spirit of MIT’s Fab Lab community outreach project, FAB LAB DC is a fabrication laboratory/community workshop in the heart of the Nation’s Capital advancing creativity, innovation, and collaborative projects.

-With a focus on life-long learning and emphasis on investigative teamwork, FAB LAB DC is bringing a range of educational opportunities for people of all ages, including access to the international Fab Lab network and Fab Academy, which extend opportunities for information sharing, research, and broader social impact.
+With a focus on life-long learning and emphasis on investigative teamwork, FAB LAB DC provides a range of educational opportunities for people of all ages, extending opportunities for information sharing, research, and broader social impact.